-How to open the trunk if trunk if the key isn’t working or keys are locked in the trunk.
+How to open the trunk if the key isn’t working or keys are locked.

-What if you started replacing the battery in the trunk and you accidentally locked the keys inside the trunk.
-Now you are wondering how can I open the trunk?
+What if you started replacing the battery in the trunk and accidentally locked the keys inside?
+Now you are wondering how I can open the trunk.
 Here are a few similar scenarios.

-- You locked the keys in the trunk and the battery is dead.
+- You lock the keys in the trunk, and the battery is dead.

-- Or you tried to manually unlock the trunk but can’t turn the key manually.
+- Or you tried to unlock the trunk but can’t turn the key manually.

 So what do you do?
 Luckily, there is another way to power up your Mercedes-Benz.

-Release hood by pulling on the hood release lever on the side of the dashboard.
+Release the hood by pulling on the hood release lever on the side of the dashboard.

 Next, open the hood.

-All Mercedes-Benz model year 2000 and newer have a jump start terminal inside the engine bay.
-Regardless if the battery is in the trunk or under the rear seat.
-Locate the positive jump starting terminal.
-This is how the positive jump start terminal looks on an E-Class W210
+All Mercedes-Benz model years 2000 and newer have a jump start terminal inside the engine bay.
+Locate the positive jump-starting terminal if the battery is in the trunk or under the rear seat.
+This is how the positive jump start terminal looks on an E-Class W210.

 Here is another example.

 Connect a jump box positive terminal to the positive terminal and the negative jumper cable to a ground point or frame.
-Alternativly instead of a jumper cable
+Alternatively, instead of a jumper cable

 Now you can press the Lock/Unlock buttons on your Mercedes-Benz key fob remote to unlock the car or the trunk.
 You can even start the car this way.